radish-es/casebook-property/content/statutes/protection-property.md

 <div id="statute">

-2 In this Act,
+2 In this Act, ...

-...

-(d) "premises" means lands and structures, or either of them, and includes trailers and portable structures designed or used for residence, business or shelter.
+> (d) "premises" means lands and structures, or either of them, and includes trailers and portable structures designed or used for residence, business or shelter ...

-...

 4 Every person who, without legal justification, whether conferred by an enactment or otherwise, remains on premises after being directed to leave by the occupier of the premises or a person authorized by the occupier is guilty of an offence and is liable on summary conviction to a fine of not more than five hundred dollars.